 New Boston is a somewhat small town located in the state of Michigan.
 With a population of 9,472 people and two constituent neighborhoods, New Boston is the 120th largest community in Michigan.

 New Boston real estate is some of the most expensive in Michigan, although New Boston house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, New Boston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Boston is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in New Boston who work in office and administrative support (14.42%), management occupations (10.39%), and healthcare (7.41%).
+Unlike some towns, New Boston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Boston are a mix of both white- and blue-collar jobs.
+Overall, New Boston is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in New Boston who work in office and administrative support (13.82%), management occupations (11.08%), and teaching (7.76%).

 The people who call New Boston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Boston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Boston include Irish, Polish, English, and Italian.
+Important ancestries of people in New Boston include Polish, Irish, Italian, and English.

 The most common language spoken in New Boston is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.